Crypto Tax-Lot Selection: Specific Identification, Done Right (2026)

 The per-wallet change

-From 1 Jan 2025, basis is per wallet/account (Rev. Proc.
+From 1 January 2025, basis is per wallet and account (Rev. Proc.
 2024-28).
-Specific identification must therefore select among lots in that same wallet — you cannot reach across wallets to find a favourable lot.
-The one-time safe harbor lets you allocate pre-2025 unused basis to wallets; after that, the wallet boundary constrains every identification.
+Specific identification must therefore select among lots in that same wallet; you cannot reach across wallets to find a more favourable lot.
+The one-time safe harbor lets you allocate pre-2025 unused basis to wallets, and after that the wallet boundary constrains every identification.

 Where it doesn't apply

 Specific identification is a lot-based concept.
-The UK (share-pooling: same-day, 30-day, Section 104) and France (150 VH bis portfolio formula) do not select individual lots, so specific identification is not the mechanism there (see cost-basis methods).
-Attempting it in a pooling/portfolio jurisdiction is applying the wrong framework.
+The UK (share-pooling: same-day, 30-day, Section 104) and France (the 150 VH bis portfolio formula) do not select individual lots, so specific identification is not the mechanism there (see cost-basis methods).
+Attempting it in a pooling or portfolio jurisdiction means applying the wrong framework.

 Practical guidance